Gotse Delchev: Death and aftermath

-The American daily New York Times's report from 11 May 1903, about the death of Delchev.
+The American daily New York Timess report from 11 May 1903, about the death of Delchev.

 Telegram by the Ottoman authorities to their Embassy in Sofia informing, Delchev, one of the leaders of the Bulgarian Committees, was killed.

 The first biographical book about Delchev, issued in 1904 by his friend, the Bulgarian poet and revolutionary Peyo Yavorov.

 The ruins of Kilkis after the Second Balkan War.

 The bell tower among ruins of the village of Banitsa, where Delchev was buried until 1913.

 The moving of the remains of Delchev to the seat of the Ilinden Organization in Sofia in 1923.
 Until then, the bones were kept in the house of the revolutionary Mihail Chakov in Plovdiv, and between 1913 and 1919 in his home in Xanthi (then part of Bulgaria).

 The chest in which Delchev's remains were kept until 1946.
 The text on it reads: "We swear the future generations these sacred bones to be buried in the capital of independent Macedonia".

 The restored grave-place of Delchev among the ruins of Banitsa during World War II Bulgarian annexation of Northern Greece.